redachhaibi/ricci_regularization/README.md

 Make a report of training.
 Launch ipynb/AE_torus_report.ipynb.

 Step 3:
 Check the geodesics in the latent space.
-Launch ipynb/Geodesic_benchmark.ipynb: the Grid of geodesics and length ration benchmark
+Launch ipynb/Geodesic_benchmark.ipynb.

 Step 4:
 Check the quasi-isometric embedding of the Torus latent space.
 Launch ipynb/torus3dembedding.ipynb.